dotnet/runtime/docs/design/coreclr/botr/clr-abi.md

 Just like native, AMD64 has implicit-byrefs.
 Any structure (value type in IL parlance) that is not 1, 2, 4, or 8 bytes in size (i.e., 3, 5, 6, 7, or >= 9 bytes in size) that is declared to be passed by value, is instead passed by reference.
 For JIT generated code, it follows the native ABI where the passed-in reference is a pointer to a compiler generated temp local on the stack.
 However, there are some cases within remoting or reflection where apparently stackalloc is too hard, and so they pass in pointers within the GC heap, thus the JITed code must report these implicit byref parameters as interior pointers (BYREFs in JIT parlance), in case the callee is one of these reflection paths.
 Similarly, all writes must use checked write barriers.

 The AMD64 native calling conventions (Windows 64 and System V) require return buffer address to be returned by callee in RAX.
 JIT also follows this rule.

+## RISC-V only: structs passed/returned according to hardware floating-point calling convention

+Passing/returning structs according to hardware floating-point calling convention like native is currently supported only up to 16 bytes, ones larger than that differ from the standard ABI and are passed/returned according to integer calling convention (by implicit reference).

 ## Return buffers